Sons of the Revolution: Formation of state societies

-Besides residents of New York City, many gentlemen from nearby states with business or other ties in New York City had, from the beginning, been either members or prospective members of the Society.
-The possibility that some of them might eventually form societies in their own states had been recognized in the Society Constitution.
-The growth in the number of members by 1888 made this a more promising likelihood.
-The first of the new State Societies, the Pennsylvania Society of Sons of the Revolution was organized on April 3, 1888.
-This was accomplished chiefly through the efforts of John W. Jordan, later librarian of the Historical Society of Pennsylvania and Josiah Granville Leach.
+From the beginning, the Society's membership included both residents of New York City and gentlemen from nearby states with business or other ties in the city.
+In 1884 the Society constitution was amended to provide that state societies may organize as "auxiliary branches", and the growth in membership by 1888 made this more likely.
+The first of the new state societies, the Pennsylvania Society of Sons of the Revolution, was organized on April 3, 1888.
+This was accomplished chiefly through the efforts of John W. Jordan, later librarian of the Historical Society of Pennsylvania, and Josiah Granville Leach.

-The creation of a new State Society in Pennsylvania started a debate over the Society Constitution.
-Of primary concern was who would charter or create new State Societies.
-The Pennsylvania Society was created by members; independent of the New York Society.
+The creation of the Pennsylvania Society started a debate over the Society constitution, particularly over who would charter or create new state societies.
+The Pennsylvania Society was created by members independent of the New York Society.
 On March 11, 1889, The Sons of the Revolution in the District of Columbia was chartered by the New York Society.

-This debate was resolved by the creation of the General Society and a new Constitution on April 18, 1890.
-The General Society charters new societies but, "The State Societies shall regulate all matters respecting their own affairs".
+This debate was resolved by the creation of the General Society.

-General society formation

-Recognizing that members from states other than New York might form state societies in their states, the group's officers amended its constitution in 1884 to provide that state societies may organize as "auxiliary branches".
-Consequently, the Pennsylvania society was formed in 1888, and the District of Columbia society was formed in 1889.

 The General Society constitution was proposed on February 12, 1890, in Philadelphia and adopted on March 8, 1890, in New York.
 Members of the three state societies held a meeting on April 19, 1890, in Washington to inaugurate the General Society.
+The General Society charters new societies but, "The State Societies shall regulate all matters respecting their own affairs".

 In the next few years, several more state societies were formed and the General Society developed a more national character.

-Activities
+Purpose

-The General Society and state societies offer patriotic, historical and educational activities for its members and the public.
-In addition to various dinners, exhibits and holiday events, the societies produce the following specific activities.
+The General Society and state societies offer patriotic, historical and educational activities for their members and the public.
+In addition to various dinners, exhibits and holiday events, the societies organize the following specific activities.
 Several state societies own and operate historic buildings.